-Dr. Randell is an attending physician in pediatric emergency medicine at Children’s Mercy Kansas City and associate professor of pediatrics at the University of Missouri-Kansas City School of Medicine.
+Dr. Randell is an attending physician in pediatric emergency medicine at Children’s Mercy Kansas City and clinical professor of pediatrics at the University of Missouri-Kansas City School of Medicine.
 Her areas of interest are adverse childhood experiences, intimate partner violence, adolescent relationship abuse, and resilience.

 Brenda Salley, PhD

 Dr. Salley is a clinical psychologist and Assistant Professor of Pediatrics at the University of Kansas Medical Center and the University of Missouri-Kansas City School of Medicine.
 Dr. Salley is the Director of the Baby Lab at the University of Kansas Medical Center, which focuses on understanding developmental pathways towards adaptive and healthy outcomes.
 She is particularly interested in how the social world can impact learning in the areas of early cognitive and communication development.

 Valentina Shakhnovich, MD